haacked/haacked.com/_posts/2016/2016-02-29-regex-turkish-i.md

 ![XKCD - CC BY-NC 2.5 by Randall Munroe](http://imgs.xkcd.com/comics/regular_expressions.png)

 If Jeffrey Friedl's name sounds familiar to you, it's probably because he's the author of the definitive book on regular expressions, [Mastering Regular Expressions](http://www.amazon.com/gp/product/0596528124?ie=UTF8&tag=youvebeenhaac-20&linkCode=as2&camp=1789&creative=9325&creativeASIN=0596528124).
-After reading this book, I was no longer afraid to use regular expressions.
-I've mentioned the book in the past, ironically in a post that uses regular expressions in a manner that perhaps highlights Jamie's point, [parsing HTML](http://haacked.com/archive/2004/10/25/usingregularexpressionstomatchhtml.aspx/).
+After reading this book, I felt like the hero in the XKCD comic, ready to save the day with regular expressions.

+I've mentioned the book in the past, ironically in a post that uses regular expressions in a manner that perhaps bolsters Jamie's point, [parsing HTML](http://haacked.com/archive/2004/10/25/usingregularexpressionstomatchhtml.aspx/).
 In general, I wouldn't use regular expressions for parsing HTML, especially in a security context.
 However, if you're just trying to extract some rough data from a corpus of HTML, it can be useful.

+## The Setup

 This particular post is about a situation where Jamie's regular expressions prophecy came true.
 In using regular expressions, I discovered a subtle unexpected behavior that could have lead to a security vulnerability.